sammjung/sam-blog/README.md

 ## Local Development

 Simply open `index.html` in your browser to view the site locally.

+## Security

+This repository uses GPG signing for all commits with key ID: D800E6837B5710BBA564FF074A4E8728CD8E1A8F